 Archive of presentations given about the Congo Basin Institute available to view online and download.

-Video from the Science Cafe in the North Carolina Museum of Natural Sciences
+Credit: Video recorded at the Science Cafe in the North Carolina Museum of Natural Sciences.

 An Oppenheim Lecture presented by CTR Director Thomas B. Smith, describing the Center is leveraging the best available science to identify new protected areas in the face of resource extraction and climate change, the Congo Basin Institute, and a new initiative in Cameroon to reduce global emissions by avoiding deforestation in Cameroon, using emissions fees paid by climate gas emitters in the developed world.

 A recent talk by CBI co-director, Thomas Smith, at the Luskin Conference Center.

 Building the Congo Basin Institute (pdf) by Tom Smith and Hilary Goodwin